 contributed by Jeremy and Kate of Our Escape Clause

-If you visit with your beloved, be sure to wander through classic Tuscan towns such as San Gimignano, Lucca, and Siena, to indulge pasta and gelato together every single day, and to admire artistic masterpieces and stunning architecture throughout the region.
+If you visit with your beloved, be sure to wander through classic Tuscan towns such as San Gimignano, Lucca, and Siena, to indulge in pasta and gelato together every single day, and to admire artistic masterpieces and stunning architecture throughout the region.

 Of course, no romantic trip to Tuscany could overlook Florence: easily one of the most romantic cities in the world, be sure that you and your partner take time to explore Florence’s markets, climb to the top of the Duomo, and watch the sunset from Piazzale Michelangelo.